google/xsecurelock/README.md

 * `XSECURELOCK_NO_COMPOSITE`: disables covering the composite overlay window.
   This switches to a more traditional way of locking, but may allow desktop notifications to be visible on top of the screen lock.
 Not recommended.
+* `XSECURELOCK_NO_XRANDR`: disables multi monitor support using XRandR.
+* `XSECURELOCK_NO_XRANDR15`: disables multi monitor support using XRandR 1.5 and fall back to XRandR 1.2.
+Not recommended.
 * `XSECURELOCK_PAM_SERVICE`: pam service name.
 You should have a file with that name in `/etc/pam.d`.
 * `XSECURELOCK_SAVER`: specifies the desired screen saver module.